privcount/privcount/doc/TorEvents.markdown

 * Previous Hop Is Client Flag
 * Previous Hop Is Relay Flag
 * Next Hop Remote IP Address
-* Next Hop Is Client Flag
+* Next Hop Is Edge Flag
 * Next Hop Is Relay Flag

 It has the following known issues: